dexter1918/Task_-Level1_Linux_Module/README.md

   <img src = "/images/Setting_Up_Man_Page_step-1.png">

   Here in this location, several directories (e.g., man1, man2, man3...) store manual pages of several categories of commands.
+See below -

    ```
    The standard sections of the manual include: